Out of all of the incredible tools Facebook has created for marketers, perhaps the most useful is the Facebook Pixel.

 You’ll then install the pixel in the header:

-Pixel Caffeine is an incredible WordPress plugin created by AdEspresso to manage Facebook Pixel and Facebook Product Catalog.
+Pixel Caffeine is a WordPress plugin created by AdEspresso to manage Facebook Pixel and Facebook Product Catalog.

-In just a few simple clicks, you can have Facebook pixel live on your website, track conversions and begin creating custom audiences for almost any parameter you want – whether its web pages visited, products & content viewed, or custom & dynamic events.
+In just a few simple clicks, you can have Facebook pixel live on your website, track conversions, and begin creating custom audiences for almost any parameter you want.

-Unlike all the other professional plugins available, Pixel Caffeine has no limitations and no hidden costs or fees, that’s probably why it has over 30,000 (and counting) active installs, and we recommend that all our clients use it on their sites if they’re using WordPress.
+Unlike all the other professional plugins available, Pixel Caffeine has no limitations and no hidden costs or fees.
+That’s probably why it has over 50,000 (and counting) active installs.

 Before using any of the features, you’ll connect through your Facebook account.
 This is a one-step process giving Pixel Caffeine access to your Facebook Ads accounts.